Guide, methods and basic concepts

 In this article we will teach you how to grow the Dragon Fruit plant.
 You will learn to differentiate the different species and varieties, the morphological and botanical characteristics of the plant (root, stem, flower, fruit), how it is grown (by seeds and/or cuttings) and finally its disadvantages, pests and diseases.

-The pitahaya plant belongs to the cactus familyand is known worldwide as “dragon fruit”.
-Its fruit is sweet and refreshing, as well as rich in fibers, essential minerals, simple sugars (oligosaccharides) and antioxidants such as betalains, which is why its cultivation has currently aroused growing interest as a food, industrial and economic resource.
+The pitahaya plant belongs to the cactus family and is known worldwide as “dragon fruit.”
+Its fruit is sweet and refreshing, as well as rich in fibers, essential minerals, simple sugars (oligosaccharides) and antioxidants such as betalains, which is why its cultivation has currently aroused growing interest as a food, and as an industrial and economic resource.

 Origin of the Dragon Fruit plant

 This plant with gourmet fruits is native to forested regions of North, Central and South America and is known in Latin America by the common name of pitahaya or pitaya (Esquivel, P. 2004).

 In scientific terms, the varieties of this plant are grouped into two genera: Selenicereus and Hylocereus; and the best known and appreciated species worldwide are Selenicereus megalanthus (yellow dragon fruit), and Hylocereus undatus (red dragon fruit), which is the most studied, due to its wide morphological, physiological and genetic variation (Janick, J. 2010).

 Since 1980 efforts have been made to cultivate cacti of the genera Hylocereus and Selenicereus.

 The red pitaya or red dragon fruit plant (Hylocereus undatus) is a climber, with triangular stems and pink flowers; although it is more attractive in appearance, the red dragon fruit is more delicate and vulnerable to damage in the post-harvest phase (Becerra, 1986).